CompuGenius-Programs/Superbowl-Boxes/README.md

 # Superbowl-Boxes
-An automated generator of the game Superbowl boxes.
+An automated generator of the betting game Superbowl boxes.